Stock84-dev/CCXTSharp/README.md

 ```

 ## Updating ccxt library
-1. Install python 3.5+ (python 3.7 isn't currentyl supported by pyinstaller).
+1. Install python 3.5+ (python 3.7 isn't currently supported by pyinstaller).
 And add python to system PATH if not already added by instalation.
 2. Open cmd.
 3. pip install ccxt         // if libraries are already installed then type pip install ccxt --upgrade
 4. pip install cfscrape